 2.0 Activity and Land Use Limitations: Are you aware of any activity and land use limitations, such as engineering controls, land use restrictions or institutional controls that are in place at the site and/or have been filed, recorded or unrecorded in a registry under federal, tribal, state or local law?
-YESNO (If "YES," please describe) 3.0 Specialized Knowledge or Experience of the User: (a) As the user of this ESA do you have any knowledge or experience related to the property or nearby properties that could be material to any environmental conditions of this property?
-YES NO (If "YES," please describe) (b) Are you involved in the same line of business as the current or former occupants of the property or an adjoining property so that you would have specialized knowledge of the chemicals and processes used by this type of business?
-YES NO (If "YES," please describe) 4.0 Relationship of Purchase Price to Fair Market Value: 4.0 Metationismp of Lateriuse Title to Lan Market Value. of th (a) Does the purchase price being paid for this property reasonably reflect the fair market value are property?
+YES NO (If "YES," please describe) 3.0 Specialized Knowledge or Experience of the User: (a) As the user of this ESA do you have any knowledge or experience related to the property or nearby properties that could be material to any environmental conditions of this property?

+nearly properties that could be national to any environmental conditions of this property YES NO (If "YES," please describe) (b) Are you involved in the same line of business as the current or former occupants of the property or an adjoining property so that you would have specialized knowledge of the chemicals and processes used by this type of business?
+YES NO (If "YES," please describe)

+4.0 Relationship of Purchase Price to Fair Market Value:

+(a) Does the purchase price being paid for this property reasonably reflect the fair market value of the property?
+YES NO (If "YES," please describe) (b) If you conclude that there is a difference, have you considered whether the lower price is because contamination is known or believed to be present at the property?
 YES NO (If "YES." please describe)

-\\\ YES \\\ NO (If "YES," please describe)

-(b) If you conclude that there is a difference, have you considered whether the lower price is because contamination is known or believed to be present at the property?